Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

     ? - `Integration and Domain Events` will help bring this logic away.
 1. etc.

 I know it seems complicated.
-But a close look will notice a branched tree of problems and solutions.
+But a close look will notice a **branched tree of problems and solutions**.
  If you can predict some branch of this tree at the start of the project, then you can immediately lay down these concepts, then you will get the fruits in the form of ready-made solutions.
 If not, then wait for the rupture of the anus and begin to enter them after.

 From the very beginning of any long-term project in any language and framework from an average size, I would always use: